JayRmz/HackRank-30Days/README.md

 ### Task
 Given an integer, n, print its first 10 multiples.
 Each multiple n x i (where 1 <= i <= 10) should be printed on a new line in the form: n x i = result.

+## Day 6 - Let's Review

+### Task
+Given a string, s, of length n that is indexed from 0 to n-1, print its even-indexed and odd-indexed characters as  2 space-separated strings on a single line (see the Sample below for more detail).